These soft pumpkin pretzels are easily addictive. They are chewy and crisp on the outside.

 Stuffed pretzels: Stuff some cheese in the dough and roll it before baking.

-Pretzel dog: Use the dough to make a twist over sausage before baking.
+Pretzel dog: Use the dough to make a twist over the sausage before baking.

 Pizza-Use the dough as a pizza crust